Get insider access

 Sound

-The Beyerdynamic DT 770 PRO have good treble performance, but the overall response is inconsistent.
+The Beyerdynamic DT 770 PRO don't follow our target curve quite so well in the treble range.
 A subtle under-emphasis in the low treble causes vocals and lead instruments to lose a little of their brilliance.
-As with other headphones in the Beyerdynamic lineup, there's a noticeable bump in the high treble that causes sibilants like cymbals and whispery vocals to sound a little harsh.
+As with other headphones in the Beyerdynamic lineup, there's a noticeable bump in the mid to high-treble that causes sibilants like cymbals and whispery vocals to sound harsh and piercing.
+Even though this can sound fatiguing over time, some people may prefer this sound as it can help emphasize imperfections in your mix.

 Sound